Sophie Beau: With SOS Méditerranée

 In 2018, according to the ranking by Vanity Fair, she was one of the most influential French personalities in the world.

 In 2020, together with Klaus Vogel, she was recipient of an Aurora Humanitarian award.

+In 2023, at a meeting timed during the visit of Pope Francis in Marseille, she said "...Ten years after the shipwreck off Lampedusa, we urgently call for global sea rescue missions and for the recognition of the valuable support of humanitarian Search and Rescue organisations."